rockycookie/cisco-certs/lab/plurals/arp-vs-mac-table/README.md

 - Windows/Mac/Linux OS are constantly checking internet connection, thus there is almost always some ARP entry

 ## Extra note
+- Connection issues
+    - Duplex & Speed setting should be the same
+    - Vlan should be the same
 - I was using PacketTracer version 8.2.1.0118, where the host's IP-MAC mapping was not added to switch's ARP table while switch's MAC address table was updated.
 The turoial said it ARP table should also be updated~